betaset/codelab-aws-tf/README.md

 and manage HTTP routing to forward requests from ALB to the service.
 Application logging is configured with cloudwatch logs.

+### lambda-service

+This is a sample web service running in lambda with nodejs.

+We will deploy the lambda function and manage HTTP routing to forward request from ALB to the service.
+Application logging is configured with cloudwatch logs.

 ## Deployment

 Each project in this repository brings a `ci/deploy-tf.sh`.